Stochastic Oscillator Trading Analysis & Stochastic Oscillator Trading Indicator Signals

 Developed by George C. Lane

-The Stochastic Oscillator Trading is a momentum technical indicator - it shows the relation between the current closing price relative to the high & low range over a given number of n periods.
-The Oscillator Trading Indicator uses a scale of 0-100 to draw its values.
+The Stochastic Oscillator Trading is a momentum technical indicator - it shows the relation between the current closing price relative to high & low range over a given number of n periods.
+The Oscillator Trading Indicator uses a scale of 0-100 to draw the indicator values.

 The Stochastic Lines are drawn as 2 lines- %K and %D.